 Summer in Southwest Idaho is magical.
 Long, sun-drenched days and warm evenings mean there’s always something happening.
 So pack up your friends and family, a lawn chair, and a sense of adventure — this summer is going to be unforgettable.
 Time to book that summer trip!

 4th of July Celebrations: Cities and towns across Southwest Idaho know how to celebrate Independence Day.
 Join in the fun!

 Cascade: Thunder Mountain Days brings a parade, duck races, fireworks over the lake, and more to this mountain town.

 McCall: A swell of people visit over July 4th to enjoy the Lakeside Liberty Fest, capped by fireworks at dusk.
 Book with McCall Lake Cruises for an up close and personal view.

 Caldwell: A big, fun-for-the-entire-family celebration in Indian Creek Plaza.
 Splash pads, foam pits, and plenty of food and drink.

-Meridian: An afternoon of food trucks, music, and picnicking at Storey Park followed by fireworks at 10:20pm at nearby Meridian Speedway.
+Meridian: An afternoon of food trucks, music, and picnicking at Storey Park followed by fireworks at the nearby Meridian Speedway.

-Boise: A festive parade in the morning followed by music-synced fireworks at 10:15pm at Ann Morrison Park.
+Boise: A festive parade in the morning followed by music-synced fireworks at Ann Morrison Park.

 Local Fairs: There’s nothing like a summer day spent at the fair.
-In July, Elmore County (July 19 – 22), Canyon County (July 27 – 30), and Washington County Fair (July 31 – August 5) each have their own flavor.
+In July, Elmore County, Canyon County, and Washington County Fair each have their own flavor.

 Find a Place to Stay